zendesk/sunshine-conversations-web/README.md

 - Build better relationships with messaging that feels and looks tailored to your website.
 - Delight your customers with the most engaging conversational experience using [rich messaging](https://smooch.io/rich-messaging/).
 - Maximize development productivity with a single codebase across platforms and [add more channels](https://smooch.io/cross-channel-messaging/) anytime.
 - Bring every conversation into your existing business systems.
-No new tool to learn. [See all integrations](https://smooch.io/integrations/).
+No new tool to learn.
+[See all integrations](https://smooch.io/integrations/).

 ## Usage